w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 No.{{ polkadot: Polkadot :polkadot }} {{ kusama: Kusama :kusama }} network went through a significant number of optimizations, and there are [several updates planned](https://polkadot.network/blog/polkadot-roadmap-roundup/) in the near future.
-The exact number of parachains that the Relay Chain can support without any degradation in performance is yet to be discovered.
+The exact number of parachains that the relay chain can support without any degradation in performance is yet to be discovered.
 Also, with the [blockspace over blockchains](https://www.rob.tech/polkadot-blockspace-over-blockchains/) paradigm which brings on-demand parachains into the picture, there is no hard limit number on the number of